Welcome to our Year 6 page!

 PE lessons are every Wednesday this half term, so please make sure your child is wearing their PE kit to school every Wednesday.

-If you need to know anything else or need to speak with a member of staff, please do not hesitate to come and see us.
-Thank you.
+If you need to know anything else or need to speak with a member of staff, please come and see us.